WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/RandomForestTree.md

 - Using the entire dataset, we pick k data points from that set
 2. Build the Decision Tree associated to these K data points.
 - Rather than building a decision tree based on everything in your dataset.
 We just build it based of those K data points.
-3. Choose the number of Ntree of tress you want to build and repeat Step 1 and step 2.
+3. Choose the number of Ntree of trees you want to build and repeat Step 1 and step 2.
-4. For a new data point, make each one of your Ntree trees predict the value of Y to the data point in question, and assign the new data point the average across all of the predicted Y values.
+4. For a new data point, make each one of your Ntree trees predict the value of Y to the data point in question, and assign the new data point the average across all the predicted Y values.
 - Basically, instead of getting one prediction from a Decision Tree we get many (usually 500 trees) and we take the average across those.

 ## Why we use it